Challenges and opportunities for AI to help deliver fusion energy: Opportunities

 \subsection{Accelerating Simulations}

-One of the most impactful opportunities for AI in fusion is in accelerating physics simulations to enable more practical use.
+One potentially impactful application of AI in fusion is in the acceleration of detailed physics simulations that are computationally too intensive for practical purposes.

 In any multi-scale modelling scenario, of which a notable example for fusion is materials\cite{gilbert_perspectives_2021}, it is not practical to run simulations that range in length-scale from atomistic to macroscopic.
 If surrogate models are trained to emulate computationally-expensive simulations, these may be employed to connect the emergent properties arising from microscropic physics to determine component-scale behavior.
 This may aid in assessing life-times and predictive maintenance.

 In a related example, sequential learning methods can be used to efficiently learn a surrogate model of the response surface for indicators of performance derived from expensive computational models, enabling optimization engineering-scale power-plant components\cite{Humphrey2024} and experiments\cite{Humphrey2026}.